Evaluation of Abnormal Liver Function Tests in Pregnancy BETA

 2. Pattern-based approach +

 Hepatocellular pattern: AST/ALT predominate.
-Think HELLP, AFLP, viral hepatitis, ischemic injury, or drug-induced liver injury.
+Think HELLP, AFLP, viral hepatitis, ischemic injury, drug-induced liver injury, chronic hepatitis, or autoimmune hepatitis.

-Mixed pattern: Can occur with AFLP, severe HELLP, viral hepatitis, or complex biliary disease.
+Mixed pattern: Can occur with AFLP, severe HELLP, viral hepatitis, MASLD/NAFLD, alcohol-related liver disease, or multifactorial biliary disease.

 | Pattern | Clues | Important considerations |